gycheong/company_discourse/README.md

 To reproduce the training and testing done for this project you need to:
 1. Download the complete review data from [Google Reviews Data](https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/) to the folder `data/raw/` (omitted in the GitHub repo due to file size).
 2. Run `google_preprocessing.ipynb` to extract the reviews of your target company (Costco in our case).
-3. `sbert_vectorizing.py` contains the necessary code to vectorize and store the reviews.
+3. Vectorize and store the reviews using `sbert_vectorizing.py`.
 4. Use `scikit_models.py` to train scikit-learn models, and `xgboost_training.ipynb` and `neural_network_implementation.ipynb` to train the respective models.

 ## Exploratory Data Analysis
 ### Overview
 We used the dataset [Google Local Data](https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/) to train our models.
 This dataset includes all Google Maps reviews from 2021 in the United States, up to September 2021.
 We extracted all reviews associated with a Costco location (usually there is more than one Google Map ID for each Costco warehouse), and we excluded all reviews that were not in English.
 We did not alter the review text in any way before vectorizing.

-After exclusions, the dataset includes 788766 reviews from 2473 unique Google Maps locations.
+After exclusions, the dataset includes 788,766 reviews from 2,473 unique Google Maps locations.
 We use [Sentence Transformers](https://sbert.net/), a state-of-the-art text embedding NLP, to vectorize the reviews.
 These vectors then serve as input features for building predictive models for ratings.
 The pre-trained model for our sentence transformer is GTE (General Text Embeddings with Multi-stage Contrastive Learning) developed by Alibaba Group NLP team in [[5]](https://arxiv.org/abs/2308.03281).

 We use 80% of the review vectors with ratings as our training data and the rest as test data.
 The training data is heavily biased towards 5 stars, with the distribution being: